 Once Covid put a halt to live theatre in 2020, we switched entirely to producing “audio dramas”, which allowed me to adapt two of my own short stories, The Quiet One and Seller Vee, for broadcast.
 A catalogue of our work, including adaptations of Peter’s stage scripts Dummy Cabs and Teething Problems, is now available through platforms like Apple Podcasts and Spotify.
 Search for The JAPE Collective.

-Five years after launching our team, Peter and I have finally started to work together on scripts and, at the time of writing, our first joint piece The Menu New is currently in production.
+Five years after launching our team, Peter and I have finally started to work together on scripts and our first joint piece The Menu New is now available for er… consumption?!

 Question: What does JAPE mean?